ajayvasudevancbe-Datascience/ajayvasudevancbe-Datascience/README.md

 ## About Me

-- Currently pursuing B.Sc.
-Data Science
-- Passionate about Data Analytics and Business Intelligence
-- Enjoy solving real-world problems using data
-- Continuously learning and building practical projects
+I am a B.Sc.
+Data Science student with a strong interest in Data Analytics.
+I enjoy building practical projects using Python, SQL, Excel, and Power BI to solve real-world business problems and continuously improve my technical skills.

 ---